jsy8315/jsy8315/README.md

 # Hello World! 👋

-I'm Jung Su - young, a passionate developer based in GwangMyeong.
+I'm Jung Su - young, a passionate developer based in GwangMyeong, South Korea.
 Here's a glimpse into my journey so far:

 ## Education
 - Gwangmyeong Convergence Technology campus of Korea Polytechnic (Participated in the Hana TI recruitment-linked education program) (2023.03 ~ 2023.11)